fundapps/TechDocs/README.md

 ### `POST /v1/portfolios/import` (Optional)

 Upload Portfolio data, if your portfolio structure changes frequently you may wish to refresh this at an appropriate frequency.
-There is the option to use `/v1/portfolios/import?ignoreUnknownProperties=true` to ignore unknown properties, needed when uploading portfolio file exported from Rapptr.
+There is the option to use `/v1/portfolios/import?ignoreUnknownProperties=true` to ignore unknown properties, needed when uploading portfolio file exported from the system.
 When no `ignoreUnknownProperties` parameter is appended, the default value of `ignoreUnknownProperties=false` will be used - the suffix is optional and not required to set the value to `false`.
 Expects CSV - [example file](Sample-ImportFiles/Portfolios.csv).

 ### `POST /v1/transactions/import` (Optional)